What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 8. Higher quality and satisfaction (CSAT/NPS): the faster and more accurately an agent responds to a customer, the higher the chance of a repeat purchase.
 AI agents that work around the clock and give accurate, fast answers boost customer and employee loyalty.
 For example, an HR bot at a bank that resolved 77% of requests reached an NPS of 73% and 95% positive feedback.

-9. A clear metrics framework based on economic indicators — from reducing AHT to growing NPS and annual savings — makes it possible to treat AI agent implementation as an investment rather than an experiment, and to assess how the solution brings in real money.
+9. A clear system of metrics based on financial indicators - from reduced AHT to higher NPS and annual savings - makes it possible to treat AI agent implementation as an investment rather than an experiment and to assess how the solution generates real money.

 Ethics, compliance and security: responsible AI implementation